What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 Each paper for the KS1 reading SATs is worth 50% of the available marks and should take up to 30 minutes.
 The texts in the tests cover a wide range of fiction, non-fiction and poetry.

-- One paper with questions that are based on 3 passages of text.
-Students get 1 hour to answer the questions on the paper.
+- One paper with questions that are based on passages of a text.
+Students get 1 hour to answer the questions on the reading test.

 KS2 English grammar, punctuation and spelling SATs: